 Agapanthus praecox

-Agapanthus praecox is a beautiful perennial herb.
-This subtropical evergreen has robust, strap-like leaves.
-Large umbels of tubular flowers in white or blue grow on tall stems.
-It is great to use as a houseplant and can be enjoyed as a garden or patio plant in warmer periods as well.
-Agapanthus praecox is native to South Africa and commonly known as African lily or Lily of the Nile.
-Other internationally used common names for Agapanthus praecox are: Agapanto; Bloulelie; Common Agapanthus, Flor de Navidad; Lirio africano.
-Evanthia has Agapanthus praecox seeds available all year round.
+Agapanthus praecox is a beautiful perennial herbaceous plant.
+This subtropical plant has robust, strap-shaped leaves.
+Large flower umbels with tubular flowers in white or blue grow on long stems.
+It is very suitable as a houseplant, but during warmer periods it can also be used in the garden or on the terrace.
+Agapanthus praecox originates from South Africa and is also known as African lily or Cape lily.
+Other internationally used names for Agapanthus praecox include: African lily; Lily of the Nile; Agapanto; Bloulelie; Common Agapanthus; Flor de Navidad; Lirio africano.
+Evanthia has Agapanthus praecox seeds available year-round.
+The Agapanthus praecox range from Evanthia consists of:

 - Agapanthus praecox 'African Blue';